xchopin/OpenLRW-scripts/README.md

 # OpenLRW scripts

-> These scripts are used to populate the Apero OpenLRW API by using different sources
+OpenLRW-scripts is a repository where you can find scripts to populate the Apero OpenLRW API by using different sources.
+These scripts are used at the [University of Lorraine](https://en.wikipedia.org/wiki/University_of_Lorraine) and are open-source.

 ## I. Requirements
  - [OpenLRW](https://github.com/Apereo-Learning-Analytics-Initiative/OpenLRW)